 DOC – Denominazione di Origine Controllata

-DOC is the second highest quality level – with Denominazione di Origine Controllata meaning “designation of controlled origin”.
+What does DOC mean?
+DOC wine is the second highest quality level – with Denominazione di Origine Controllata meaning “designation of controlled origin”.
 In order to achieve this classification, there are still very strict rules which need to be followed regarding quality and authenticity.

 There are 329 different DOC wines in Italy, each with a set of laws which govern the permitted grape varieties, maximum harvest yields, and ageing requirements.
 These rules cover many types of wine, from Prosecco to Vin Santo dessert wines, and include both red and white wine varieties.